Helpful Excel Tips: a selection to help you in your spreadsheets

 Four things you may not know about Excel worksheets:

-- To colour a worksheet simply right click and choose a Tab colour
+- Adding colour to a worksheet name: simply right click and choose a Tab colour

 - To move a worksheet to a different position simply drag and drop the sheet to the left or right